 - 4. Will a civil compromise always stop a prosecutor from pursuing a case?

-- 5. What types of cases are civil compromises most common or effective in?
+- 5. In what types of cases are civil compromises most common? in?

 - 6. Are there defense strategies for successfully securing or entering into a compromise?

 1. What is a civil compromise in a California criminal case?

 A CC is a legal process where a judge can dismiss a criminal offense charge if:

 - the crime committed was a misdemeanor; and,

 - the victim of the crime gets reimbursed, by the defendant, for any damages he suffered.1

 Please note that for a civil compromise to even be available, an act must result in both criminal and civil liability.